mediacloud/rss-fetcher/doc/deployment.md

 ## local development

-If you are debugging locally, copy `.env.template` to `.env` and edit as needed.
+If you are debugging locally, copy `.env.template` to `.env` (you may not need to edit it).

 Running ./mypy.sh will construct a virtual environment with all necessary components.

+NOTE!
+Installing the psycopg2 DBI may require postgres client libraries (ubuntu package name here) to be installed.

-After running mypy.sh, type `. ./venv/bin/activate`
+After running `mypy.sh`, type `. ./venv/bin/activate`

 You will also need a postgres server, and a redis server.

+Various `run-....` scripts are in the top level directory, see `Procfile` for how/when they're invoked.

+All python scripts take uniform logging command line options, and append to a log file `storage/logs/SCRIPTNAME.pid.NNNN.log`

-### postgres setup notes
+### local postgres setup notes

 After installing the postgresql server package(s):